-8.13 Is there any GST implication on motor vehicle driven by a Singaporean entering Malaysia through Causeway Johor Baru for a one- month stay in Malaysia?
+Q13: Is there any GST implication on motor vehicle driven by a Singaporean entering Malaysia through Tambak Johor for a one month stay in Malaysia?

-The car is exempted from custom duty under item 21 of Customs Duties (Exemption) Order 1988 if it has been registered or licensed in any foreign country.
-Similarly, a relief for GST is given under item xx of the Goods and Services Tax (Relief) Order 20XX subject to any other conditions that the Director General may deem fit to impose.
+A13: The car is exempted from custom duty under item 21 of Customs Duties (Exemption) Order 1988 if it has been registered or licensed in any foreign country.
+Similarly, a relief for GST is given under item xx of the Goods and

+Services Tax (Relief) Order 20XX subject to any conditions that the Director General may deem fit to impose.

-8.14 What is the GST treatment on imported trade samples?
+Q14: What is the GST treatment on imported trade samples?

-Trade samples are given relief under item XX of the Goods and Services Tax (Relief) Order 20XX at the point of importation.
+A14: Trade samples are given relief under item XX of the Goods and Services Tax (Relief) Order 20XX at the point of importation.
 However, the trade samples are not to be sold, consumed, put to normal use, hire or reward while in Malaysia.

-8.15 What are the types of documents that should be kept for imported goods?
+Q15: What are the types of document to be kept?

-All documents related to importation must be kept for a period of seven years.
+- A15: All documents related to importation must be kept for a period of seven years.

 Any failure to do so is an offence under GST Act 20XX.
 Documents that have to be kept are as follows:

-- Import declaration (K1)
+- (a) Import declaration (K1)

-- Commercial invoice
+- (b) Commercial invoice

-- Bill of lading
+- (c) Bill of lading

-- Shipping note
+- (d) Shipping note

-- Insurance note
+- (e) Insurance note

-- Payment document, such as documentary credit, debit advice, bank statement, etc.
+- (f) Payment document, such as documentary credit, debit advice, bank statement, etc.

-- Sale invoices
+- (g) Sale invoices

-- Debit and Credit note
+- (h) Debit and Credit note

-- Shortage/short- landed certificate
+- (i) Shortage/short-landed certificate

-- Other documents

-- Tally sheet from Port Authority
+- (j) Tally sheet from Port Authority

-- Other related documents
+- (k) Other related documents